Freedom suit: Filing suit

 Recognizing the growing number of manumissions and petition cases after the Revolution, most southern states began to make petitioning more difficult.
 For example, in 1796, Maryland required that county courts serve as the court of original jurisdiction for petition for freedom cases, rather than the General Court of the Western Shore, an appellate court.
 The county courts were considered to be more favorable to the interests and views of local planters against whom these suits were often filed.
 That year, Maryland passed a law banning persons of known anti-slavery sympathies from serving on juries in freedom suits.
 Virginia enacted a similar law in 1798.

 Thousands of petition cases were tried in state courts across the country.
 In Saint Louis, Missouri, records for nearly 300 petition cases have been found that were filed between 1807 and 1860.
 In Washington, D.C., nearly 500 petition cases were filed in the same period.
 Often jurors decided in favor of the enslaved.
 Slaves gained freedom in 37 percent of the cases in Saint Louis.
 A large portion of cases, as much as one-third, either never went to trial or were settled out of court.

 To file petitions for freedom, enslaved plaintiffs demonstrated an impressive knowledge of their rights and an equally impressive sense of calculated risk.
 For the most part, persistence paid off, and petitioners who filed multiple suits were more likely to eventually succeed.
-Petitioners retained preeminent attorneys; in Washington, DC, they included Francis Scott Key, Richard Ridgely, John Law, William Wirt, Gabriel Duvall, and John Johnson.
+Petitioners retained preeminent attorneys; in Washington, D.C., they included Francis Scott Key, Richard Ridgely, John Law, William Wirt, Gabriel Duvall, and John Johnson.
 In St. Louis, if the court accepted a freedom suit, it assigned an attorney for the slave petitioner.
 Among the notable attorneys representing slaves in St. Louis were Edward Bates, future Attorney General under President Abraham Lincoln; and Hamilton Gamble, future Chief Justice of the Missouri Supreme Court.
 During the early nineteenth century in St. Louis and in Washington, D.C., nearly half of the attorneys at the bar may have acted as counsel for slave petitions.
 After the 1830s, the number of petition cases gradually declined and the number of attorneys in the cities increased.
 But from 1800 to 1830, most of the bar in these cities tried a petition case.